 Workers can request a copy of their radiation dose history from ARPANSA.

-Access to the Dose Register is restricted to the ARPANSA staff working in this area.
-The Privacy Statement and Privacy Impact Assessment for the Dose Register is available on ARPANSA’S website.
+Access to the ANRDR is restricted to ANRDR administrators and records are accessed only when needed.
+The Privacy Statement and Privacy Impact Assessment for the ANRDR is available on ARPANSA’S website.

 Australian Electromagnetic Radiation Health Complaints register

-Members of the public who believe they have suffered ill-effects as a result of exposure to EMR can lodge a written complaint to the EMR Health Complaints Register.
-The data gathered is used to produce de-identified statistical summaries for the public and the Commonwealth Government on the nature and level of complaints received.
+The data gathered was used to produce de-identified statistical summaries for the public and the Commonwealth Government on the nature and level of complaints received.

-The personal information collected may include names, addresses, contact details, dates of birth, gender, complaint/symptoms that are believed to result from exposure to electromagnetic radiation.
+The personal information collected may include names, addresses, contact details, dates of birth, sex, and complaints/symptoms that are believed to result from exposure to electromagnetic radiation.

-Access to this personal information is restricted to the ARPANSA staff working in this area.
+Access to this personal information is restricted to a limited number of ARPANSA staff working in this area and NAA staff.